gist-rs/book/src/ml/stable-diiffusion.md

 ### UI
 > You will need some ui for generate some cool picture.
-- [Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui): A browser interface based on Gradio library for Stable Diffusion. // Most famous.
+- `WEB` [Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui): A browser interface based on Gradio library for Stable Diffusion. // Most famous.
+- `WEB` [vladmandic/automatic](https://github.com/vladmandic/automatic): Forked of `AUTOMATIC1111` + Advanced CUDA tuning

 ### Prompts
 - You can use `BREAK` to end current and not influent next word. [ref](https://br-d.fanbox.cc/posts/5731955)